 “It was a shock,” she recalled.
-“But my pulmonologist was able to immediately schedule a PET scan, and then referred me to see Dr. Jeffrey Velotta, a thoracic surgeon, who spearheads the specialty care center for thoracic surgery in Oakland.”
+“But my pulmonologist referred me to see Jeffrey Velotta, a thoracic surgeon, who spearheads the specialty care center for thoracic surgery in Oakland.”

-Dr. Brim is one of 1,600 patients who has benefited from Kaiser Permanente Northern California’s shift in 2014 to managing all thoracic cancer surgeries in designated specialty care centers — located in Oakland, South Sacramento, and Santa Clara.
+Dr. Susan Brim is one of more than 3,000 patients in Northern California who has benefited from Kaiser Permanente’s shift to managing all thoracic cancer surgeries in designated specialty care centers — located in Oakland, South Sacramento, and Santa Clara.
 Kaiser Permanente is one of the first health care organizations in the country to implement this regionalized approach.

-“We wanted to pick the places with the highest number of thoracic surgeon specialists and where we were already doing a significant amount of lung cancer operations,” Dr. Velotta said.
+“We picked the places with the highest number of thoracic surgeons and where we were already doing a significant amount of minimally invasive lung cancer operations,” Dr. Velotta explained.
 “Any patient from around the region can be referred to one of the centers.
-And our research shows that by regionalizing lung cancer surgery into 3 centers with highly trained, board-certified thoracic surgeons doing these surgeries, we were able to improve outcomes for our patients.”
+Our research shows that by regionalizing lung cancer surgery into 3 centers with highly trained, board-certified thoracic surgeons doing these surgeries, we’ve significantly improved 1- and 3-year survival rates for our lung cancer patients.”

-Hours after her surgery, which removed nearly half of her left lung, Dr. Brim was encouraged to get up and start walking, as recommended by Kaiser Permanente’s Enhanced Recovery After Surgery program, a proven method to reduce complications after surgery.
+Hours after her surgery, Dr. Brim was encouraged to get up and start walking, as recommended by Kaiser Permanente’s Enhanced Recovery After Surgery program, a proven method to reduce complications after surgery.
 She also received a long-lasting nerve block instead of intravenous opioids to help manage her pain.

 The following evening, Dr. Brim was able to go home to her family.
 “While the recovery was difficult, being able to be at home made it so much better,” she recalled.